 The behavior of many adults diagnosed with ADHD can be unpredictable and sometimes difficult.
 Forgotten appointments, missed deadlines, impulsive or irrational decisions and angry outbursts can strain the patience of the most forgiving co-worker, friend or partner.

 Therapy that focuses on these issues and helps adults better monitor their own behavior can be extremely helpful.
 So can classes to imporve communication skills, conflict resolution and problem solving.
-Couple therapy and classes in which family members learn more about ADHD can sometimes significantly improve relationships.For Online Treatment, please fill the 'Quick Contact' form on the right & submit it for any questions/ treatment'.
+Couple therapy and classes in which family members learn more about ADHD can sometimes significantly improve relationships.Please E-mail firstname.lastname@example.org for any questions/ treatment.